-You see in the world of neuroscience, where people smarter than me study the brain, they’ve figured out how to explain this.
+You see in the world of neuroscience, where people smarter than I study the brain, they’ve figured out how to explain this.
 There’s an actual perception of the sensation and then there is an emotional reaction to that sensation.
 While one might think it is simply a linear path from sensation to reaction, what researchers have found is that there’s an individual nature to it.
-In other words, someone can have a greater awareness to the sensation but have a much reduced emotional reaction to it, or vice versa.
+In other words, someone can have a greater awareness of the sensation but have a much reduced emotional reaction to it or vice versa.

 The thing is that how we respond and react to these stressors and the bodies hormonal nudging can be altered.